C Container Collection (CCC)

 The Doubly Linked List Interface.

 A doubly linked list offers efficient push, pop, extract, and erase operations for elements stored in the list.
 For single elements, the list can offer O(1) push front/back, pop front/back, and removal of elements in arbitrary positions in the list.
 The cost of this efficiency is higher memory footprint.
+The linked list does not track internal state other than the head and tail of the list and type information about the user type stored in the list.
+Therefore, be aware that obtaining the count of nodes is an O(N) operation.
+Determining if the list is empty, however, is O(1).

 To shorten names in the interface, define the following preprocessor directive at the top of your file.